18F/unit-testing-node/_pages/testing-system-integration.md

 You may wish to `git commit` your work to your local repo at this point.
 After doing so, try copying the `smoke-test.js` file from `solutions/07-system/test` into `exercises/test` to see if your implementation passes.
+If a test case fails, review the section of this chapter pertaining to the failing test case, then try to update your code to make the test pass.